-ESSENTIAL FUNCTIONS (Majority of duties, but not meant to be all inclusive nor prevent other duties from being assigned as necessary)
+ESSENTIAL FUNCTIONS of Lending Assistant (Majority of duties, but not meant to be all inclusive nor prevent other duties from being assigned as necessary)

 - Answer incoming telephone calls; help with problem solving, research, and customer service.